root-project/root/documentation/users-guide/InputOutput.md

 in a ROOT file.
 In our example, we saved a modified histogram `hpx` to the file, which resulted in two `hpx's` uniquely identified by the cycle
 number: `hpx;1` and `hpx;2`.
 The question is how we can retrieve the right version of `hpx`.
-When opening the file and using `hpx`, CINT retrieves the one with the highest cycle number.
+When opening the file and using `hpx`, Cling retrieves the one with the highest cycle number.
 To read the `hpx;1` into memory, rather than the `hpx:2` we would get by default, we have to explicitly get it and assign it to a variable.